How To Improve Your Motivation Naturally

 It can be very difficult to become motivated and make changes when you’re already overworked and can’t find time to take stock of what you have already achieved, or where you want to go.
 Consequently, to find the right motivation it’s important to take time for yourself to get some clarity, and improve your mental wellbeing.

 Meditation is a great way to do this as it promotes mindfulness, which ensures you are present in the moment.
 By focusing on your breathing, you will stop harmful rumination and leave the session feeling relaxed, rejuvenated and ready to go.

 While you are meditating you can diffuse some nice relaxing essential oils such as frankincense, geranium, jasmine, lavender, sandalwood, rose, bergamot, neroli, or ylang ylang.
 These essential oils can all help you to unwind and relaxing rapidly.
 If you prefer your essential oils ready-blended, try our Illuminessence Mood Enhancer which was created specially for use with meditation.

 Don’t bite off more than you can chew

 You will never achieve your dreams if you try to run before you can walk.
-It’s not good for your mental wellbeing and you’ll soon find you’re stressed out.
-The key is to take baby steps and set small interim goals that are achievable – and this goes for changing your lifestyle too.
+It’s not good for your mental wellbeing and you’ll soon find you’re becoming stressed, and that’s totally counter-productive to what you’re trying to do.
+The key is to take baby steps and set small interim goals that are achievable – and this goes for making changes to your lifestyle too.

 You must begin with something that isn’t entirely overwhelming, and before you know it you’ll be heading straight towards the place you wanted to be.
 Just take baby steps.
 Remember, nothing kills motivation more than failure, so aim for steady progress, not the moon.